 Beginners Retreat for Men

-No, the retreat is suitable for everyone, and makes an excellent first retreat for men who are new to meditation and Buddhism.
+No, the retreat is suitable for everyone, and makes an excellent first retreat for people who are new to meditation and Buddhism.

 The retreat cost covers the full cost of the retreat, including all food.